pravinva/databricks-blogposts/2025-11-agentic-ai-pension-advisor/README.md

 ---

-## 8-Phase Agent Execution Flow
+## Agent Execution Flow

-The pension advisor system executes each query through 8 distinct phases, orchestrated by `agent_processor.py`.
-Each phase is tracked, timed, and logged for complete observability.
+The pension advisor system executes each query through a series of distinct steps, orchestrated by `agent_processor.py`.
+Each step is tracked, timed, and logged for complete observability.

-### Phase 1: Data Retrieval
+### Data Retrieval
 **Purpose**: Fetch member profile and regulatory data from Unity Catalog

 **Operations**: